 - Brownfield redevelopment can be cheaper because vital infrastructure (drainage, electricity, roads, transport networks etc.) already exists.

-- Greenfield sites include greenbelt land which is a concern to environmentalists.
+- Greenfield sites include greenbelt land (a buffer between towns or town and countryside) which is a concern to environmentalists.

 - Developing previously untouched countryside results in ‘urban sprawl’ which encourages commuting and traffic congestion as people travel ‘in’ for work and leisure.